Ẓāʾ

 DIN, or DIN (ظ), is the seventeenth letter of the Arabic alphabet, one of the six letters not in the twenty-two akin to the Phoenician alphabet (the others being DIN, DIN, DIN, DIN, DIN).
 In name and shape, it is a variant of DIN.
 Its numerical value is 900 (see Abjad numerals).
 It is related to the Ancient North Arabian 𐪜, and South Arabian 𐩼.

-DIN ظَاءْ does not change its shape depending on its position in the word:
+DIN ظاء does not change its shape depending on its position in the word: